Supreme Court to Hear Oral Arguments on Obamacare in November

 Exemptions existed for the mandate, but the penalty was eliminated in 2017 and phased out after 2018.
 As a result, several states sued the federal government.
 CNN reports these states argued, “that since the mandate was no longer tied to a specific tax penalty, it had lost its legal underpinning.”
 Likewise, because the individual mandate was integral to other provisions in the ACA, states like Texas argued that the entire law should be repealed.

 In December 2019, a federal appeals court held the individual mandate to be unconstitutional.
-However, it decided not to rule on other provisions in the law that might possibly be retained despite the district court determining the entire law be invalidated.
+However, CNN reported the court decided not to rule on other provisions in the law that might possibly be retained despite the district court determining the entire law be invalidated.
 States that support the legislation requested the Supreme Court to review the decision.

 Oral arguments will begin on Nov.
 10, 2020—one week after the end of the presidential election.
 The decision is expected by June 2021.